browserengineering/book/book/animations.md

     animate_style(node, old_style, node.style, tab)
 ```

-And `animate_style` just has some pretty simple business logic to
+And `animate_style` just has some pretty simple business logic to find
-find animations and start them.
-First, bail if there is not an old style,
+animations and start them.
+First, bail if there is not an old style.
+Then look
-new style.
-Then look for `opacity` and `width` animations, and add them
+for `opacity` and `width` animations, and add them to the `animations` object
-to the `animations` object if so.[^corner-cases]
+if so.[^corner-cases]

 [^corner-cases]: Note that this code doesn't handle some corner cases
 correctly, such as re-starting a transition if the node's style changes during